Welcome to St. John’s

 How can I find out more about programs and events?

 The Get Involved section of the web site features an event listing and information on parish committees, ministry groups and pastoral care programs.
 The Sunday bulletin serves as a weekly newsletter; we encourage you to take it home the next time you attend a service so you can read through the announcements.
 You can find online versions of each week’s bulletin here.
 We also send out a weekly e-newsletter; sign up for it here.

 If I can’t make it to church, can I access sermons and services online?

 Yes!
-For each main Sunday service (10:30 a.m. during the program year and 9 a.m. in the summer), we post a podcast of the entire service, a podcast of the sermon only, and a text version of the sermon.
+For each main Sunday service (10:30 a.m. during the program year and 9 a.m. in the summer), as well as special services (Evensong, funerals, etc.) we post a live-stream video of the service, which you can watch in real time as the service happens, or any time after.
+We also post the service bulletin, and the text of many sermons.
 You can find these resources on our main Service page.

 Newcomer Information Form:

 If you would like more information about St. John’s, please complete and submit the form below.
 A clergy person or staff member will be in touch with you soon.